TABLE OF CONTENTS

 • Recommendation: Work with CAQ to facilitate and co-fund partnerships between its member clubs, LGAs, seniors' advocacy organisations, retirement villages, primary health networks, allied health professionals, and digital inclusion organisations (such as local libraries or Be Connected network partners).

-Croquet is far more than a recreational pastime.
-It is a valuable, accessible, and enjoyable tool for significantly improving the physical, cognitive, and social well-being of Australian seniors.
-The evidence from croquet itself, and from comparable activities, highlights its ability to promote mobility and balance, stimulate strategic thinking, and foster vital community connections.
+Croquet is a valuable, accessible, and enjoyable tool for significantly improving the physical, cognitive, and social well-being of Australian seniors.
+The evidence from croquet itself, and from comparable activities, highlights its ability to promote mobility and balance, stimulate strategic thinking, and build vital community connections.

 These benefits align powerfully with government health priorities for an ageing population.
-The existing croquet infrastructure and enthusiasm in communities, particularly in Queensland, offer a fertile ground for development.
+The existing croquet infrastructure and enthusiasm in communities, particularly in Queensland, offer a strong base for expansion.
 Investing in croquet is an investment in the proactive health management of Australia's seniors.
 It offers significant returns in improved public health, reduced healthcare costs, and more vibrant, age-friendly communities.
-A concerted commitment from government, working in collaboration with community sport, can unlock this potential.
+A concerted commitment from government, working in collaboration with community sport, can make this happen.

 notion image